What is DevMountain?

 - The Sociable: Council on Integrity Taps Coding Bootcamp DevMountain to Build Student Trust

 Here's a quick intro to DevMountain via YouTube:

 Check out a bit of DevMountain's culture here:

 Our hiring lunch we call Meet & Hire Lunch:

-Tiafau Purcell: was attending an online university, quit because it was "too slow, too expensive."
+Was attending an online university, quit because it was "too slow, too expensive."
 Lost his part-time job halfway through the course, by the end of the course he had a full-time job paying double his previous salary.
-He's now back to further his skills in the part-time iOS class.
+He's now back to further his skills in the after-hours iOS class.